-This work would not be possible without the partnership of public health experts, community organizations and countless community members who helped inform this report.
-Through these ongoing partnerships and collaboration, AdventHealth will continue to create opportunities for better health in all the communities we serve.
+This information will help to create strategic plans that address the health needs that impact the communities most.
+This work would not have been possible without the partnership of public health experts, community organizations and countless community members who helped inform this report.
+Through these ongoing partnerships and collaboration, AdventHealth GlenOaks will continue to create opportunities for better health in all the communities we serve.